chrismetz09/K8s-docs-mermaid/README.md

 ## Three methods to add Mermaid figures

-You have three methods for adding Mermaid figures to K8s docs: Hugo Mermaid shortcode, hybrid Mermaid+SVG and native docsy support.
+You have three methods for adding Mermaid figures to K8s docs: Hugo Mermaid shortcode, hybrid Mermaid+SVG and docsy theme support.

 The figure below lays out the three methods:
 ![3 methods](images/3-mermaid-methods.svg)